 Annually, PCS develops a Delegation Oversight Work Plan ("DO Work Plan"), to outline the activities planned for a particular Contract Year.
 The DO Work Plan encompasses activities performed across PacificSource.
 The activities captured in the DO Work Plan support Contract deliverables, such as the FWA Prevention Plan.
-See the 'FWA Prevention Handbook, Plan, and Assessment' policy for additional details regarding deliverable content and submission requirements.
-Because of these Contract deliverables, the DO Work Plan must include specific activities and/or criteria to ensure compliance with Contract requirements.
-The following is a list of the applicable Contract deliverable and associated activity(s):
+See the 'FWA Prevention Handbook, Plan, and Assessment' policy for additional details regarding deliverable content and the 'Effective System for Routine Monitoring, Auditing, and Identification of Compliance and FWA Risks' policy for additional details regarding work plan development.
+Because of these Contract deliverables, the DO Work Plan must include specific activities to ensure compliance with Contract requirements.